 Fasten off leaving a long yarn tail.

 Using a tapestry needle, pass the tail through the puffs in a zigzag manner all around.
-Pull the yarn to tighten the middle and the sew it together.
+Pull the yarn to tighten the middle and sew it together.

 Can make a pompom or use faux fur pompom (Optional)